bastian-bou/preampSrppHiraga/README.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

 # preampSrppHiraga
 Vacuum tube preamp with SRPP from L'Audiphile n°2 1977
+All inputs are controlled by relays.